julianachagas/tic-tac-toe/README.md

 # Tic Tac Toe

 This project is a Tic Tac Toe game created using HTML, CSS/SAAS, and JavaScript.
+It's possible to play the game against the computer or against another player.
+The game state is saved in local storage so that the user can continue the current game if they refresh the page.

 ## 🔗 Link